kholmes42/MLProjects/Model Selection And Eval/README.md

 If only simple model being trained -> Train Test Split If multiple models or hyperparameter tuning required -> Cross validation techniques (watch for imbalanced classes)

-In time series domain, ensure walkforward CV is used to prevent leakage.
+In time series domain, ensure walkforward CV is used to prevent data leakage.
 When dealing with small dataset can use Leave-one-out CV.